ishandubey22/sp500-ceiling/README.md

 | Tier B — Hedge fund (30 bps RT) | +0.41% |
 | Tier C — Conservative (50 bps RT) | −0.64% |

 The strategy is exploratory.
 It is not the contribution of this project.

----
+It is directionally correct, but the magnitude is unconfirmed without full data (obviously).

 ## Data completeness (current run)